 Since the selected industry was Services, none of the modules within Manufacturing such as Logistics Planning or Make to Stock – Process Industry were selected.
 But this does not mean that you cannot include any of the modules.
 You can easily add any of the optional modules by selecting on its checkbox.

 When you select a specific industry, the mandatory modules are preselected.
 Take for example a module within Accounting called Online Split.
 I have no clue at all what this module is about and why it’s made mandatory.
 To find out more about Online Split, simply click on the box provided and a simple description is provided.

-To find out even more, clicking on the show factsheet link reveals the scenario highlights, process flow, function list and key points.
-These module information will definitely assist potential customers in the evaluation process.
+To find out more, clicking on the show factsheet link reveals the scenario highlights, process flow, function list, and key points.
+This module information will definitely assist potential customers in the evaluation process.

 For sure this pricing is not going to be a final price but it does provide a good estimation considering the modules which are included as well as the number of users.
 If your organization is smaller and does not require as many as 30 users, lowering the number of users to just 10 brings the price down to MYR 309,000 approximately USD 88,000.